 Reason 1 – Lagfest (on Switch)

 The main reason not to invest in this game yet if you want to play it on Nintendo Switch is the lag.
 And the crashes.
 So.
 Many.
 Crashes!
-While the game runs fine when it’s not laggy, the times that it lags are plentyful.
+While the game runs fine when it’s not laggy, the times that it lags are plenty.
 And while there is an auto-save function, which means even when it crashes you only lose a couple of minutes of gameplay, it’s really annoying to have to wait until the game has started up again, before you can continue playing.
 The load time when you launch the game is pretty long as well.
 I even leave my game on when I stop playing, so I can skip it.
-I end up waiting anyways, because the games crashes at least once whenever I play.
+I end up waiting anyways because the game crashes at least once whenever I play.